Set host values based on event data

 - Restart the heavy forwarder.

-For more information about configuration files in general, see About configuration files in the Admin manual.
+For more information about configuration files in general, see About configuration files in the Splunk Enterprise Admin Manual.

 Configure a transforms.conf stanza with a host name override transform